Trump Blasts Court's Travel Ban Block: 'This Ruling Makes Us Look Weak'

 The very mention of his former Democratic rival Hillary Clinton started off a familiar campaign refrain of "lock her up."
 Trump looked on, neither commenting nor waving the crowd off.

-His remarks on his administration's latest set back came just over halfway into his speech, after a long wind-up where Trump ticked off some of his other campaign trail classics — railing against the media, promising to bring back American jobs and to roll back trade agreements.
+His remarks on his administration's latest setback came halfway into his speech, after a long windup in which Trump ran through some of his other campaign trail classics — railing against the media, and promising to bring back American jobs and roll back trade agreements.

 "From now on we are going to defend the American worker and our great American companies.
 And if America does what it says and if your president does what I've been telling you, there is nobody anywhere in the world that can even come close to us, folks.
 Not even close," Trump boasted.

-It's clear that Trump draws energy from such campaign-style rallies, and they way for him to try and change the subject before adoring crowds.
-But it's been yet another unprecedented tack he's taken so early in his term and so far away from his re-election.
-He held the first last month in Florida, and has another scheduled next Monday in Kentucky.
+And of course there was Trump's reiteration of his signature campaign pledge to erect a massive wall along the Mexican border — and along with it, chants from the crowd of "build the wall!"

-Earlier in the day, he had made an official White House stop in Detroit, Mich., to announce he was rolling back President Obama's fuel economy standards, touting that decision as one that would spur more manufacturing growth in the auto industry.
+"We will build the wall —don't even think about it," Trump promised, claiming that the government already had received hundreds of construction bids.

-And of course there was Trump's reiteration of his signature campaign pledge to erect a massive wall along the Mexican border — and along with it chants from the crowd of, "Build the wall!"
+It's clear that Trump draws energy from such campaign-style rallies, and they've become a way for him to try and change the subject du jour before an adoring crowd, but it's unprecedented to hold such events so early in his term and so far away from his re-election.
+He held the first rally last month in Florida, and has another scheduled for Monday in Kentucky.

-"We will build the wall.
-Don't even think about it," Trump promised, claiming that the government had already received hundreds of construction bids.
+Earlier in the day, he made an official White House stop in Detroit to announce he was rolling back President Obama's fuel economy standards, touting that decision as one that would spur more manufacturing growth in the auto industry.

-Before the rally, Trump had stopped off at President Andrew Jackson's nearby Hermitage plantation, laying a wreath on his grave for what would have been his 250th birthday.
+After that, Trump had stopped off at President Andrew Jackson's nearby Hermitage plantation, laying a wreath on his grave for what would have been Jackson's 250th birthday.
 Trump often likes to draw allusions between himself and the first Democratic president, given the populist zeal that brought them both into office.

-He claimed he had done much more than any president had in his first 50 days in office, even Jackson, and some in the crowd had been given signs that read, "Promises made.
+Trump repeated at his Nashville rally his claim that he had done much more than any president had in his first 50 days in office — even Jackson — and some in the crowd had been given signs that read, "Promises made.
 Promises kept."

 "We've been putting our America First agenda very much in action.
-We're keeping our promises," Trump boasted.
+We're keeping our promises," Trump said.

-But such a claim belies the rocky start he's experienced and the setbacks the president had even that day — not yet another halting of his travel ban but continued struggles in getting even members of his own party on board with the GOP's Obamacare replacement plan.
+That boast belies the rocky start he's experienced, including fresh setbackson Wednesday — not just another halting of his travel ban, but continued struggles in getting even members of his own party on board with the GOP's Obamacare replacement plan.

 Even with health care being one of the most important topics of the day, he didn't address the issue until late in his speech.

-"The bill that I will ultimately sign will get rid of Obamacare and make health care better for you and your family," Trump said, decrying many insurers who had already pulled out of federal exchanges in the Volunteer State under Obamacare.
+"The bill that I will ultimately sign will get rid of Obamacare and make health care better for you and your family," Trump said, decrying many insurers who already had pulled out of federal exchanges in the Volunteer State under Obamacare.

 "Remember folks, if we don't do anything, Obamacare will be gone," Trump said, promising that he and Republicans would "not be intimidated" in their quest.